Nico-Curti/easyDAG/README.md

 7) Activate license for PGI 18.10 Community Edition (rename the file `%PROGRAMFILES%\PGI\license.dat-COMMUNITY-18.10` to `%PROGRAMFILES%\PGI\license.dat`) if necessary, otherwise enable a Professional License if available

 8) Define a work folder, which we will call `WORKSPACE` in this tutorial: this could be a "Code" folder in our home, a "cpp" folder on our desktop, whatever you want.
-Create it if you don't already have, using your favourite method (mkdir in Powershell, or from the graphical interface in explorer).
+Create it if you don't already have, using your favorite method (mkdir in Powershell, or from the graphical interface in explorer).
 We will now define an environment variable to tell the system where our folder is.
 Please note down its full path.
 Open a Powershell (as a standard user) and type

 ```PowerShell
 PS \>                 rundll32 sysdm.cpl,EditEnvironmentVariables